HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 * `file_handlers`: allows an installed PWA to register itself as a handler for a specific file extension.
 Only 0.01% of desktop and 0.02% of mobile are using `file_handlers`.
 * `protocol_handlers`: PWAs can register to be handlers for predefined or custom protocols.
 Current usage stands at 0% on desktop and 0.01% for mobile web sites.
 * `share_target`: 5.3% of desktop and 3.1% of mobile PWAs have the ability to register themselves to receive shared data.
-* [Window Controls Overlay](https://wicg.github.io/window-controls-overlay/): The ability to free the area generally occupied by the title bar is a desktop only feature.
+* <a hreflang="en" href="https://wicg.github.io/window-controls-overlay/">Window Controls Overlay</a>: The ability to free the area generally occupied by the title bar is a desktop only feature.
 This feature has recently launched in Chromium 105 and 0.01% of manifests of desktop PWAs are utilizing it.
 * `note_taking`: 0% of desktop and 0.01% of mobile sites are using the ability to have special integration as a convenient way of taking a quick note.

 ### Other properties